All posts

 Where Does the Electronic Payment Confirmation Number Go?

-The electronic payment confirmation number goes on page 1 of Form 8802 in the field labeled for electronic payment confirmation.
-Applicants should enter the number before submitting the completed application package to the IRS.
+The electronic payment confirmation number is entered on page 1 of Form 8802 in the field labeled for electronic payment confirmation.
+Applicants should enter the number before forwarding the completed application package to the IRS.

 The IRS allows either the Agency Tracking ID or the Pay.gov ID to be used as the electronic payment confirmation number.
 Either one may be acceptable for matching the payment to the application.